9 Childhood Traditions Most People Don't Realize Are Pagan

 Eostre was also thought to bring colorful eggs as presents for the Spring celebration, thus creating the Easter egg.

-This is another holiday Christians tried to dominate by adding their own stories and meaning to the same time so that people would celebrate their holiday over the pagan one.
+This is another holiday Christians tried to dominate by adding their own stories and meaning at the same time so that people would celebrate their holiday over the pagan one.
 While the Christian connotations did dominate, many of the practices remained pagan.

 Advertisement